TacoTheDank/Scoop/README.md

 #### Bugs

-If the app itself crashes, please open an issue and post the crashlog :) (in full spirit of irony, the app will catch its own crashlog as long as you did the inital setup).
+If the app itself crashes, please open an issue and post the crashlog :) (in full spirit of irony, the app will catch its own crashlog as long as you did the initial setup).